rahul-gharat/dronahq-docs/docs/self-hosted-deployment/deployment-options/aws-ec2.md

 LICENSE_KEY='DRONAHQ-LICENSE-KEY'
 ```

-If you dont have DronaHQ license key for self hosted, you can [sign up](https://www.dronahq.com/self-hosted-signup/) for DrobaHQ self hosted and get your license key by logging in to [self-hosted portal](https://studio.dronahq.com/selfhosted/login).
+If you don't have DronaHQ license key for self hosted, you can [sign up](https://www.dronahq.com/self-hosted-signup/) for DronaHQ self hosted and get your license key by logging in to [self-hosted portal](https://studio.dronahq.com/selfhosted/login).

 #### ii. `BUILDER_URL`